nicolasmarino99/Tic-Tac-Toe/README.md

 ## Getting Started

-Access the live demo website and click on multiplayer.
-Fill up the form with the name of the two players and hit enter to start playing.
-To make the moves, click on the position in the board.
-To reset the game, click on the icon on the top right corner.
+Download or clone the project [here](https://github.com/nicolasmarino99/tic-tac-toe.git), then enter in the project's directory from the terminal and run the following comands:

+- `npm i`
+- `npm run start`

+If you want to run the test from this project type:

+- `npm run test`

 ### Prerequisites
 - web browser